Updated: Jan 21

 9) Get online

-Using online materials such as BBC Bitesize, Scholar, Edmodo, Google Classroom and many more will allow you to vary the materials you use – studying in a range of ways is good for learning.
+Using online materials such as BBC Bitesize and many more will allow you to vary the materials you use – studying in a range of ways is good for learning.
 However, be disciplined; don’t use it as an excuse to procrastinate (see Point 7.)

 10) Understand the standards

 How many students use the SQA Understanding Standards website?
+The value of this website can not be underestimated!
 How many even know it exists?
 Can you imagine a website where you will find real exemplars of student assignments and exam answer papers complete with the markers commentary?
 It exists!
 There is simply no better way to understand how the SQA apply their assessment standards than using this website.